-At this point, nine states and Washington, DC have legalized the use of recreational marijuana.
-Another 30 states have legalized medical marijuana.
+At this point, the medical use of cannabis is legal in 37 states and the District of Columbia (D.C.).
+The recreational use of cannabis has been legalized in 21 states and D.C.
 The downstream effect of these changes has been a significant uptick in the use of cannabis among women of childbearing age.
 According to data collected from the National Survey on Drug Use and Health, the use of cannabis in pregnant women rose from 2.37% in 2002 to 3.85% in 2014 in the United States, noting that 21.1% of pregnant women who used cannabis reported doing so on a daily basis.

 While we have data to indicate that the use of cannabis during pregnancy may negatively affect fetal growth and brain development, we have less information on how the cannabis and its byproducts, which are secreted into the breast milk, may affect the nursing infant.
 Here are some important things we do know:

 No matter how marijuana/cannabis is consumed (smoking, vaping, or ingesting), its byproducts can be found in the breast milk.
 Figuring out how much is passed into the breast milk is complicated because how women use cannabis varies considerably.
 For example, the kinetics of smoking vary considerably from ingesting.
 Both cannabidiol (CBD) and the psychoactive component, delta-9-tetrahydrocannabinol or THC, have been detected in breast milk.

 If cannabis is consumed, how long does it persist in the breast milk?